 GMDSS General Operator's Certificate (GOC)

-The GMDSS General Operator's Certificate (GOC) is the qualification required by deck officers and other radio operators on GMDSS-equipped ships operating anywhere in the world.
+The GMDSS General Operator's Certificate (GOC) is the qualification required by persons operating radio systems on GMDSS-equipped ships and mobile offshore platforms operating anywhere in the world.
+This course is suitable for merchant navy deck officers, commercial yachtmasters and other professional radio operators.

 The Global Maritime Distress and Safety System